DEV-learn-co-students/angular-ng-model-options-readme-seiji-batch-002/README.md

 ## ngModelOptions

 So far, we've been updating our model values immediately.
 However, in some circumstances, we might want to wait until the user has actually finished typing.
-You'll notice this is used quite a lot in popular applications - Facebook waits for you to have finished typing for a little bit before then making your search - this reduces server load and stops them firing off 100s of pointless requests as the user types.
+You'll notice this is used quite a lot in popular applications.
+Facebook waits for you to have finished typing for a little bit before making a search query.
+This reduces server load and stops them firing off hundreds of pointless requests as the user types.

 We apply `ng-model-options` to our inputs, passing in a configuration option.